Skip to content

 Personalised Medicine (15 credits)

 Personalised medicine is not limited to pharmacogenetics (which examines the effect of genetic variation on drug targets, metabolism, efficacy and toxicity) but looks more broadly at how molecular profiling can influence health outcomes.
 Examples include molecular therapies used in oncology, advances in pre-natal screening and management of infection.
-We also consider issues surrounding personalised medicine, including patient responses to genetic testing, the challenge of translating research results into clinical practice, genetic discrimination, and regulation.
+We also consider ethical and social issues surrounding personalised medicine, including patient responses to genetic testing, the challenge of translating research results into clinical practice, genetic discrimination and regulation.

-Examples are drawn from cancer, infection and a range of clinical specialties.
+Examples are drawn from cancer, infection and other clinical specialties.

 Research Project (60 credits)

-The supervised research project constitutes a central learning activity by providing immersive, work-based training in translational science.
+The supervised research project constitutes a central learning activity by providing immersive, work-based training in translational biomedical science.
 A research project involves choosing a subject, formulating a specific research question or aim, devising a research strategy to address this question, performing the research and analysing the resulting data.
-Project background, experimental procedures, results and discussion are written up as a 15,000 to 25,000-word dissertation and presented orally to an audience with the aid of a poster.
+Project background, experimental procedures, results and discussion are written up as a 10,000-word dissertation and presented orally to an audience with the aid of a poster or PowerPoint presentation.

 Entry criteria